Mortgage 101

 Closing Costs

-The appraisal fee covers the cost of the official appraisal report on your home’s worth.
-Mortgage lenders require appraisals to ensure that the house is worth the amount of money they’re lending.
+• An appraisal fee, which covers the cost of the official appraisal report.
+Your appraisal is required by mortgage lenders to ensure the home is worth the amount of money they’re lending to you.

 Earnest Money

-Along with your monthly mortgage payment, there are other ongoing costs to remember after you purchase a home, such as utilities and maintenance.
-Speak openly with your Loan Originator about your financial concerns and payment expectations.
+Along with your mortgage payment, there are other ongoing homeownership costs to account for.
+Be sure to speak with your Loan Originator openly about your financial health to ensure your payments align with your goals.

 Cash Reserves

-To qualify for a mortgage, you will need a certain amount of money set aside in your savings and investment accounts.
-The lender wants to see cash reserves as an extra confirmation that you can and will pay your mortgage payments on time.
+When you qualify for a mortgage, your lender will want to see a certain amount of money set aside in your savings and investment accounts.
+This serves as extra confirmation that you have the means to pay your mortgage payments on time.

 Emergency Fund